Cancer Drug Shows Strong Results in Trial for Advanced Bowel Cancer Patients

 Key Facts

-- The drug halted tumor growth in nine out of ten bowel cancer patients, according to trial results.
+- The drug halted tumor growth in nine out of ten patients in a clinical trial.

 What Happened